ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Adapter for JDBC User's Manual.md

 This determines whether to discard writing the relevant records if it fails to record even though retry was attempted as much as OTHER_DATABASE_ERROR_RETRY_TIME at intervals of OTHER_DATABASE_ERROR_RETRY_COUNT.

-For errors during LOB-related XLog processing, the record is not abandoned, and the adapter shuts down regardless of this property’s value.
+However, if an error occurs during XLog processing related to LOBs, the adapter does not abandon the record but instead terminates.

 -   Default Value: 1
 -   0: Error message is output as terminating Adapter.
 (Do not discard writing the relevant records.)